Conference centre manager

 - communicate daily with the management team, planning work schedules and checking client requirements

-- ensure all events run smoothly
+- ensure all conferences and events run smoothly

-- manage budgets and financial plans
+- manage budgets, costs and financial plans

 - supervise maintenance, supplies and equipment

-- achieve profit targets
+- achieve and, where possible, exceed profit targets

 - manage or oversee the sales and marketing of the conference centre, including pricing, image, brand, promotions and promotional materials

-- lead by example in maintaining service standards
+- lead by example in maintaining service standards and ensure staff provide the highest levels of operational and customer service

 - apply current legal and in-house HR procedures to ensure the retention of good staff and the provision of high-quality services